 Coronavirus: Hundreds booked across states for violating restrictions amid lockdown

-Some were arrested while many were warned against continuing to defy the Centre’s orders.
+Many were arrested while many others were warned against continuing to defy the Centre’s orders.

 Hundreds of people across states were booked on Monday for violating restrictions imposed to curb the spread of Covid-19.
 Some were arrested while many were warned against continuing to violate the norms.
 However, people are allowed to visit markets to buy essential items such as medicine and grocery.